Russian Blue vs. Chartreux Cat What is the Difference?

 Chartreux

-The Chartreux is a rare breed originating from France.
-According to legend, these cats were companions to Carthusian monks, who prized their quiet and calm nature.
-Some believe the breed was named after the Chartreuse liqueur, while others suggest it was named for the monastery itself.
+The Chartreux is a rare breed that comes from France.
+Legend has it that these cats were friends with Carthusian monks, who liked how quiet and calm they were.
+Some people think the breed got its name from the Chartreuse liqueur, while others think it got its name from the monastery itself.

-These cats have been around since the 1500s and were nearly wiped out during World War II.
-Dedicated breeders worked hard to preserve the breed, and today, the Chartreux remains a national treasure in France.
+These cats have been around since the 1500s, but World War II almost killed them all off.
+Dedicated breeders worked hard to keep the breed alive, and today the Chartreux is still a national treasure in France.

 Physical Appearance